AntonMu/TrainYourOwnYOLO/README.md

 .\env\Scripts\activate
 ```
 ![PowerShell](/Utils/Screenshots/PowerShell.png)
-Make sure that from now on, you run all commands from within your virtual environment.
+Make sure that, from now on, you run all commands from within your virtual environment.

 #### Install Required Packages [Windows, Mac or Linux]
 If you are running TrainYourOwnYOLO on a machine with GPU with CUDA drivers installed run: